gustavodsrosa/gustavodsrosa/README.md

 Pleasure, I am Gustavo Rosa and I'm programathor.
 I'm studying and applying a lot of languages, but I'm specializing more in Python and PHP.
 I live in Brazil and I'm 18 years old.

 🔭 Actually, in search of a job.
-I'm doing university of Computer Engeneering, and a Technical course of System Development into Senai.
+I'm doing university of Computer Engeneering.

 👯 Searching collaborate in projects, startups or courses.